Content on this page was generated by AI and has not been manually reviewed.

 Should I always connect to the nearest server?

 Nearest is usually best for latency, but you may need to test a couple of nearby options.
 Some apps or services work better with slightly different edge routes due to CDN and routing quirks.
-Edgerouter l2tp ipsec vpn server
+Hoxx vpn proxy chrome extension 2026

 Can edge improvements affect privacy?